 Their message: ‘Wear the Crown’ is elaborated on when you visit their website, where it boldly states: ‘Invest in Your Hair.
 The Crown You Never Take Off.’
-We like this because it firstly orders you to do something, but then takes it further, giving you a reason why you should do this.
+We like this example of marketing in Bristol because it firstly orders you to do something but then takes it further, giving you a reason why you should do this.

 Situated on the Bristol Harbourside, Za Za Bazaar is a bustling all-you-can-eat restaurant inspired by the night markets of Asia.

-Even the pickiest of eaters will find something they love thanks to the wide variety of cuisines on offer – including tex mex, sushi, salads, Piri Piri and pizza to name just a few!
+Even the pickiest of eaters will find something they love thanks to the wide variety of cuisines on offer.
+It includes tex mex, sushi, salads, Piri Piri and pizza to name just a few!

 By using a more upscale message and promoting themselves as a ‘World Banquet and Bar’ Za Za Bazaar cleverly distinguish themselves from the average all-you-can-eat style restaurant.

 From speciality coffee to smoothies and superfood salads, the Workhouse Kitchen offers all kinds of delicious seasonal fare.